-Implement the Training Facility plan.
-Timeframe 2017-2019 Objective 3E Critical Tasks Go out to bid and select a contractor to build the Department Training Center based on the Architectural Plans.
-Once a builder is selected, begin construction on the Training Facility.
-Implement Department Training Facility plan.
-Reassess the training program changes. qO Funding Estimate Capital Costs: \$7 million Personnel Costs: Normal Staff Hours Consumable Costs: n/a Contract Services Costs: n/a
+Implement the plan.
+[11] Timeframe 2017-2019 Critical Tasks Go out to bid and select a developer for the Department Training Center.
+Implement Department Training Center plan.
+Reassess the training program changes.
+Capital Costs: \$5.6 million Personnel Costs: Normal Staff Hours Consumable Costs: n/a

-Reassess the effectiveness of the Training Program a fectiveness of the Training Program and Department Training Facility.
-3F Timeframe On-going Objective : Critical Tasks Poll the employees for the effectiveness of the Training Program.
+- Reassess the effectiveness of the Training Program and Department Training Center.
+3F Timeframe On-going Objective 3 Critical Tasks Poll the employees for the effectiveness of the Training Program.
 Test our employees to new standards.
 Re-assess current and future training needs.
 On-going assessment.
 Obj Funding Estimate Capital Costs: n/a Personnel Costs: Normal Staff Hours Consumable Costs: n/a Contract Services Costs: n/a